timacpp/mandelbrot-set/README.md

 # What's the point?

 The set itself represents a **fractal** which is a geometric shape with property of self-similarity.
-Not only it is aesthetically pleasing admiring such objects but they are also useful to study for image compression branch.
+Not only it is aesthetically pleasing to admire such objects but they are also useful to study for image compression branch.
 One can find more information about [fractals](https://en.wikipedia.org/wiki/Fractal) or [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) on our beloved wikipedia.